Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 Purpose of CFC rules

-- Prevents tax avoidance through offshore companies.
+- Prevent tax avoidance through offshore companies.

 NOTE!
 Many advanced tax systems now use CFC rules, including the United States, United Kingdom, Germany, Japan, Australia, New Zealand, Brazil, and Sweden.
 Together, these CFC regimes show that monitoring income inside a foreign corporation is now standard practice rather than an exception.